 Nicol played a total of ten gigs in five venues, one television appearance in Holland, attended press conferences and public appearances during the thirteen days he was a Beatle, before Ringo Starr returned to the band in Melbourne on 14th June.
-Nicoll was paid, presented with a silver watch and without saying goodbye to the three Beatles, who were asleep in their hotel rooms, was dropped off at the airport in Adelaide for his flight back home to England.
+Nicoll was paid, presented with a silver watch and without saying goodbye to the three Beatles, who were asleep in their hotel rooms, was dropped off at the airport in Melbourne for his flight back home to England.
 It was all over as quickly as it had begun.
 Nicoll had been a Beatle for less than two weeks!

 Nicol later stood in for another drummer due to illness, Dave Clark of The Dave Clark Five, replacing him in the band for a summer season of concerts in Blackpool and he was briefly reunited with The Beatles when his own band, The Shubdubs were on the same bill as John, Paul, George and Ringo for a show in Brighton that summer.
 Later that year he briefly joined a successful Swedish group The Spotnicks, recording with them and toured the world.